copsTvFan/cops-episode-guide/guide.md

 **Miami, FL 7**

 - (5:17 PM Roll Call) Lt.
-Noel Rojas announces that Officer Emilo Cancibello is officer of the month.
+Noel Rojas announces that Officer Emilio Canciobello is officer of the month.
 Capture of armed suspects; arrests for lewd behavior.

 ## CP-437